cric96/experiments-ac-with-learning/README.md

 *What model could be more appropriate for learning AC function?*

-In general, we cannot presume that we always can extract a singualar (or fixed) data from the neighbour.
+In general, we cannot presume that we can always extract singular (or fixed) data from the neighbor.
-All traditional ML techinques suppose that the input is fixed.
+All traditional ML techniques suppose that the input is fixed.
-So, I immagine that we need to use novel techinque like RNN.
+So, I imagine that we need to use novel techniques like RNN.

-*What is intrique*
+*What is intrigued*

-If we can find a way to learn from example, we can execute simulation in little network, and teorically scale up to large-scale system, that is a very interisting perspective to our research.
+If we find a way to learn from example, we can execute simulations in little networks.
+Then we theoretically scale up to a large-scale system.
+That is a very interesting perspective for our research.